karwler/VertiRead/README.md

 Support for Direct3D 11 and Vulkan 1.0 can be disabled by setting the options "-DDIRECT3D=OFF" and "-DVULKAN=OFF".

 ### Linux
 All dependencies except for GLM need to be installed manually.
-Installing the development packages for SDL 2, SDL_image 2, FreeType 2 and libarchive should be enough.
+Installing the development packages for SDL 2, SDL_image 2 and FreeType 2 should be enough.
 To build an AppImage run CMake with the "-DAPPIMAGE=ON" option.
 Settings files are being saved in "~/.local/share/vertiread".